Annelise Miller, MS, LMFT

 Therapy with Annelise

-Calmly direct therapy for teens and adults
+Calmly direct therapy for Men, Grief and Anxiety

 Get to know me

+My style is open, direct, and relaxed.
+I try to make sure my clients have tangible things they can take with them from our time together.
+My previous clients have described me as thoughtful, present, compassionate, and curious.
 I integrate several evidence-based approaches including Acceptance and Commitment Therapy (ACT), Strategic Therapy, and Humanistic Therapy.
 This combination allows me to tailor our work to your unique needs - helping you embrace your thoughts and feelings rather than fight them, while developing practical strategies for meaningful change.
 I bring a nurturing, empathetic approach that offers fresh insights and creates a supportive space for you to explore your challenges.

 We might be a good fit if you desire to: